djhmateer/djhmateer.github.io/_posts/2021-09-28-how to find a problem worth solving.md

 ie only a £8k MRR.. they had 125 customers paying at least $49

-email to say please spare 15seconds on why you cancelled. was too expenside
+email to say please spare 15seconds on why you cancelled. was too expensive

 - lower price
 - build more features